a998766543321/Learning-Summary/OAuth 2.md

     * No user credential
 2. The client uses an access token to call resources with the client credential grant type to the resource server
     * Attach the access token in the authentication header of the resource request

+#### <a name="refreshToken">Refresh token flow implementation</a>
+1. The client received the refresh token together with the access token from the authorization server
+2. The access token should expire in a short time
+3. Once the access token is expired, the client request to refresh the access token by sending the refresh token to the authorization server
+4. The authorization server sends a new access token together with a new refresh token